tjhickey724/pythonintro/notes/lists.md

 * ```L.reverse()``` reverses the elements in L
 * ```L.sort()``` sorts the elements in L

+# More Advanced Topics
+Return to this when we learn about loops!

 ## Accumulation loops
 It is very common to uses lists for accumulation.